President Shannon G. Hardin

 "We don't serve to get elected; We get elected to serve."

-Council President Hardin serves on the Mid-Ohio Regional Planning Commission and the National League of Cities Board of Directors.
-He was appointed to Council in 2014, subsequently won election in 2015, 2017, and 2021.
-Council President Hardin earned his bachelor’s degree from Morehouse College and is a proud member of the Mount Olivet Baptist Church.
-Council President Hardin is married to Ben Zachrich and, together, they are raising their son Noah Hardin-Zachrich on the Near East Side.
+Across 2024-2025, President Hardin will chair the Rules & Policy Committee and vice-chair both the Zoning and Workforce, Education, & Labor Committees.
+In addition to Council, Hardin currently serves on the Mid-Ohio Regional Planning Commission and the National League of Cities Board of Directors.
+He is also a proud member of Alpha Phi Alpha Fraternity, Inc. and attends the Mount Olivet Baptist Church.
+Council President Hardin is married to Ben Zachrich and, together, they are raising their son Noah Hardin-Zachrich on the Far East Side.